Sign In

 Always wear appropriate clothing.

-This may sound obvious but in the height of summer, you may opt for the soft shoe or worse - sandals.
+This may sound obvious, but in the height of summer, you may opt for the soft shoe or worse, sandals.
 Please don’t!
-You will be on your feet for most of the day, keep your shoes comfortable but remember you could be called upon to do anything so keep those toes protected.
+You will be on your feet for most of the day, keep your shoes comfortable but remember you could be called upon to move furniture or sets so keep those toes protected.

 Researching skills.